SkylineCommunications/dataminer-docs/release-notes/DxMs/DataAPI_change_log.md

 > At present, the Data API feature is only available in preview, if the soft-launch option *DataAPI* is enabled.
 For more information, see [Getting started with the Data Sources module](xref:Data_Sources_Setup).

 ### 1 July - Enhancement - DataAPI 1.2.1 - Extra protections added to not use parameter IDs outside allowed ranges [ID_39860]

-Added protections in DataAPI to not use IDs outside of the allowed range (10M to 11M)
+Protections have been added in the DataAPI DxM so that no IDs can be used outside of the allowed range (10M to 11M).

-When reading faulty connectors from DataMiner, DataAPI will sanitize its in-memory representation to not have those unallowed parameters and will publish a fixed version.
+When reading faulty connectors from DataMiner, the DxM will sanitize its in-memory representation to not have those disallowed parameters, and it will publish a fixed version.

-### 1 July - Fix - DataAPI 1.2.1 - Prevent DxM crashing when NATS is not available at startup [ID_39827]
+### 1 July - Fix - DataAPI 1.2.1 - Error when NATS is not available at startup [ID_39827]

-When starting up Data API DxM before NATS is completely started, it would cause a critical error to be thrown during the initialization mechanism.
+When the DataAPI DxM started up before NATS was completely started, this could cause a critical error to be thrown during the initialization.

-A protection has been added to prevent this error and a more robust recovery mechanism has been implemented to keep trying to initialize until NATS is fully up and running.
+Protection has been added to prevent this error, and a more robust recovery mechanism has been implemented to keep trying to initialize until NATS is fully up and running.

 ### 1 July - Enhancement - DataAPI 1.2.1 - Upgrade NuGet dependencies with known vulnerabilities [ID_39760]